Gerard Henderson

-Gerard Henderson (born 1945) is an Australian author, columnist and political commentator.
-He founded and is executive director of The Sydney Institute, a privately funded Australian current affairs forum.
+Gerard Henderson (born 1945) is an Australian author, columnist and political commentator noted for his right-wing Catholic and conservative views.
+He founded and is the executive director of The Sydney Institute, a privately funded Australian current affairs forum.

 Education and earlier career

-Henderson attended Xavier College in Melbourne, before studying arts and law at the University of Melbourne and completing a PhD.
+Henderson was educated at Melbourne's Catholic, Jesuit-run Xavier College, one of the city's elite private schools.
+He went on to study arts and law at the prestigious University of Melbourne during the second half of the 1960s.
+He later completed a PhD.

-Henderson taught at the Tasmania and La Trobe universities before working for four years on the staff of Kevin Newman in the Fraser Government.
+Henderson taught at the Tasmania and La Trobe universities before working for four years on the staff of Kevin Newman in the Fraser government.
 He moved to the Department of Industrial Relations in 1980; from 1984 to 1986 he was chief-of-staff to John Howard, during which time Howard was deputy leader, then leader, of the Liberal Party of Australia.

-The Keating Government appointed Henderson to the board of the Australia Foundation for Culture and the Humanities.
+The Keating government appointed Henderson to the board of the Australia Foundation for Culture and the Humanities.
 Later, the Howard government appointed him to the Foreign Affairs Council.
 He was one of the people invited to Kevin Rudd's Australia 2020 Summit held in April 2008.